FOI request (FOIR-314047314)

 And in the same vein:

-6. Are Social Services looking at providing any help now e.g. profiling beds, commodes etc. or is a visit required first?
+6. Are Social Services looking at providing any help now for example, profiling beds, commodes and so on, or is a visit required first?
 If the charity could help, are you able to suggest reputable suppliers?

 7. Will you provide external ramps for wheelchairs?